Covariants, Invariant Subsets, and First Integrals: Introduction and main results

 \section{Introduction and main results}

-The study of algebraic group actions, which began in the nineteenth century with the action of $\SL_{2}$ on binary forms, has proved to be incredibly fertile.
-In this paper, we consider some important aspects of that subject in a new setting, ind-varieties (see Appendix).
-Let $\bk$ be an algebraically closed field of characteristic $0$, and let $X$ be an irreducible affine variety over $\bk$.
-Let $\DDD$ be a set of vector fields on $X$.
-A closed subvariety $Y\subseteq X$ is called $\DDD$-invariant if $\xi(y)\in T_{y}Y$ for all $y\in Y$ and $\xi\in\DDD$.
-We establish some basic properties of invariant subsets including the following: for any $x\in X$, there is a smallest $\DDD$-invariant closed subvariety, $M(x)$, which contains $x$ (Lemma~\ref{D-invariant.lem}).
-When $\DDD$ is a linear subspace, we define a first integral of $\DDD$ to be a function $f\in \bk(X)$ such that $\xi f=0$ for all $\xi\in\DDD$.
-We show that first integrals are precisely those functions which are constant on the spaces $M(x)$ (Lemma~\ref{first-integral.lem}).
+This paper is concerned with the relationship between three concepts: derivation-invariant subsets, endomorphisms of an affine variety $X$, and first integrals.
+We show that this relationship has features similar to those of algebraic group actions with first integrals playing the role of invariant functions.
+Let $\bk$ be an algebraically closed field of characteristic $0$ and let $X$ be an irreducible affine variety over $\bk$.
+Let $\DDD\subseteq \VF(X)$ be a set of algebraic vector fields on $X$.
+A closed subvariety $Y\subseteq X$ is called $\DDD$-invariant if $\xi(y)\in T_{y}Y$ for all $y\in Y$ and $\xi\in\DDD$, i.e., $\xi$ is tangent to $Y$ at every point of $Y$.
+We establish some basic properties of invariant subsets including the following: {\it For any $x\in X$, there is a smallest $\DDD$-invariant closed subvariety, $M(x)$, which contains $x$\/} (Lemma~\ref{D-invariant.lem}).
+A first integral of $\DDD$ is a rational function $f\in\bk(X)$ such that $\xi f=0$ for all $\xi\in\DDD$.
+We show that first integrals are precisely those functions which are constant on the closed subsets $M(x)$ (Lemma~\ref{first-integral.lem}).